 The challenge which Lewis Kinneir presented was how to develop the land in a way that is (1) permissible under green belt restrictions, (2) not affected by the planes overhead and (3) can actually unlock value for the private owner of the land.
 The solution was particularly ingenious.

-The plan hinges around the layer of gravel under the ground’s surface.
+The plan hinges around the layer of gravel under the ground's surface.
 This gravel will be excavated, and then some will be used to form a concrete slab to replace the soil and protect the greenbelt.
 The rest will be sold for construction in other parts of the capital.
-Over a 25 year period, the site will be transformed into a public park on the surface, which enhances the connections between local neighborhoods and provides a useful public amenity; underground will be a colossal concrete warehouse, which could be leased as a centrally located distribution center.
+Over a 25 year period, the site will be transformed into a public park on the surface, which enhances the connections between local neighborhoods and provides a useful public amenity; underground will be a colossal concrete warehouse, which can be leased as a centrally located distribution center to a company such as Amazon.

 All three projects presented an insightful and intelligent vision for the future, which is enabled by challenging the dichotomy between what would previously be considered as incompatible opposites: whether that is business versus leisure districts, temporary versus permanent buildings or public versus private space.
 Future Fitting presented a way of thinking about urban design which is not restrained by old fashioned thinking, but embraces the diversity and opportunity that is presented by modern urban planning.